lightbluetitan/chiledataapi/README.md

 # ChileDataAPI

-The `ChileDataAPI` package provides a unified interface to access open data from the *FINDIC API* and the *REST Countries API*, with a focus on Chile.
-It allows users to easily retrieve up-to-date time series data on financial indicators such as the **UF, UTM, Dollar, Euro, Yen, Copper price per pound, Bitcoin, and the IPSA index**, as well as international metadata on countries via standardized API calls.
+The `ChileDataAPI` package provides a unified interface to access open data from multiple public RESTful APIs, including the *FINDIC API*, the *REST Countries API*, the *World Bank API*, and *Nager.Date*.
+With a focus on Chile, the package enables users to retrieve real-time or historical data such as financial indicators (**UF, UTM, Dollar, Euro, Yen, Copper price per pound, Bitcoin, IPSA index**), holidays, and international demographic and geopolitical information.

-All API-based functions return data as tidy tibble objects, making them ready for immediate use in data pipelines.
-The financial indicator functions, such as `get_chile_dollar()`, `get_chile_uf()`, and `get_chile_bitcoin()`, provide real-time series of daily or monthly values, with each row representing a timestamped observation.
-This makes `ChileDataAPI` a valuable tool for working with economic time series data in a reproducible manner.
+In addition to API-based data retrieval, `ChileDataAPI` includes a curated collection of datasets that cover diverse aspects of Chilean society and environment, such as human rights violations during the Pinochet regime, electoral data, census samples, health surveys, seismic events, territorial codes, and environmental measurements.

 ## Installation